sebastian-sohr/cbc-nlp/README.md

 - Install the requirements specified in [requirements.txt](requirements.txt)

 ## Why Consileon NLP Framework?
 NLP models are developed based on text sources which contain (long) sequences of texts.
 A major part of the development is the pre-processing of input data.
 Most effort and time is spent on transforming text into other objects (lists of tokens) in order to be handled by NLP algorithms.
-This is where Consileon’s NLP Framework comes into play.
+This is where Consileon’s NLP Framework comes into play:

+You start with a content source

 Consileon NLP Framework contains packages that simplify the development of NLP models through modularization and encapsulation of frequent pre-processing tasks.
 In that way, you avoid repeating yourself or ending up with a bulk of unstructured sample code that you might not understand or be able to explain later on.
 Focus on your concept and leave the implementation on us.